BIO 1014 credit hours (lecture: 3 | lab: 3)

 Topics in Biology

 Course meets the special interest needs of biology students.
 Topics will be offered for variable credit from one to four semester credit hours.
-Students may repeat BIO 290 up to three times on different topics for a maximum of nine semester credit hours.
+Course may be taken for credit up to four times on different topics.
 Fee Varies.
 Prerequisite may vary by topic.

 Instruction Type: In-Person | Online